The Sims 4: Critical reception

 The Sims 4 received "mixed or average" reviews from critics upon its release, according to review aggregator site Metacritic.
 Reviewers frequently criticized The Sims 4s missing gameplay features and content compared to previous titles, particularly The Sims 3s "Create-a-Style" color customization tool, open worlds, and gameplay elements from its expansion packs; reviewers also noted encountering frequent loading screens and occasional glitches.
-The PlayStation 4 and Xbox One versions of the game, released in 2017, received additional criticism for its controller-based game controls, as well as various bugs, glitches, and performance issues.
+The PlayStation 4 and Xbox One versions of the game, released in 2017, received additional criticism for their controller-based controls, as well as various bugs, glitches, and performance issues.

 James Stephanie Sterling of The Escapist described the gameplay as "boring", and The Sims 4 as "shrunken and sterile".
 Kallie Plagge of IGN was disappointed by the lack of "cool objects" in place of missing content, and noted a lack of furnishing options in Build mode compared to The Sims 3.
-Nick Tan of GameRevolution describes the game as a "case study for loss aversion", noting frustration among Sims fans due to the missing features and content, concluding that the game is "woefully incomplete".
+Nick Tan of GameRevolution described the game as a "case study for loss aversion", noting frustration among Sims fans due to the missing features and content, concluding that the game is "woefully incomplete".
 Steve Hogarty of PCGamesN described the base game as "feature-light and skeletal" without any DLC packs.
-Reviewers speculated that the significant lack of content was in lieu of features for potential future paid DLC packs, and is an intentional financial decision by EA.
-Lee Cooper of Hardcore Gamer concluded that the game is "a glorified freemium app with multiple expansions on the horizon that should have been part of the core-game."
+Reviewers speculated that the significant lack of content was intended to leave room for potential future paid DLC packs, and was an intentional financial decision by EA.
+Lee Cooper of Hardcore Gamer concluded that the game is "a glorified freemium app with multiple expansions on the horizon that should have been part of the core game."
 Griffin McElroy of Polygon summarized the game's overall lack of content as: "In one in-game lifetime, I felt like I'd seen everything there was to offer, killing any desire I had to start over."

-On the positive end, reviewers praised the game's improved graphical quality, intuitive Build mode and Create-a-Sim tools, the Sim emotion and multitasking systems in gameplay, and the Gallery feature.
+On the positive side, reviewers praised the game's improved graphical quality, intuitive Build mode and Create-a-Sim tools, the Sim emotion and multitasking systems in gameplay, and the Gallery feature.
 Plagge of IGN commended that she did not need to micro-manage Sims' interactions with the multitasking system.
 Cooper of Hardcore Gamer described the new Create-a-Sim as a "veritable hodgepodge of options", despite the omission of Create-a-Style.
-VanOrd of GameSpot praised the visual and audio design, and expressed the combination of the emotion and multitasking systems as a "sheer delight".
+VanOrd of GameSpot praised the visual and audio design, and described the combination of the emotion and multitasking systems as a "sheer delight".
 Tan of GameRevolution lauded the "unbelievable" animation quality, intuitive game interface, and better performance and stability compared to previous The Sims titles.
 Chris Thursten of PC Gamer highlighted the ability to download lookalike Sims of real-life celebrities via the Gallery, and noted that the emotion system "changes the feel and flow of the game".
-Alexander Sliwinski from Joystiq commended the new search function in Build mode.
+Alexander Sliwinski of Joystiq commended the new search function in Build mode.
 Hogarty of PCGamesN highlighted the game's "clean sheet" stability and greater simulation depth of individual Sims compared to The Sims 3.